Shishir-Dubey/Project_IT_TOOLS/README.md

 We assume that marketing department or another system drops every morning a zip file in 'daily_data' as the ones provided by Koby.
 Then, Oozie triggers the system to crunch data.

 Important1: Variant.csv must be put in the 'static_data' folder.

-Important2: The zip file must be uncompressed in the home dir of the user.
+Important2: The repository must be cloned in the home dir of the user.

-Important3: The uncompressed folder name must be  it_tools

 How to simulate a full cycle of the system?